alexchristopoulos/Rake-Java/README.md

 With the constructor you can assign the stoplist via a String array(each cell is a stopword).
 Before running the algorithm a part of speech tagger should be used in order to decide which will be the stopwords and which words will be the candidates ones.

+# Install
+import the file.
+run the algorithm with the constructor Rake(lines,stoplist).